-What is the tower advantage or disadvantage to having a cell tower lease?
-What are the pros and cons of having a cell tower?
+What are the pros and cons of having a cell tower lease?
 This is a common question we receive here at Airwave Advisors.
 As the nation’s leading cell tower lease experts, we are here to help!

 Pros of having a cell tower lease